l3wk/beautiful-jekyll/_posts/2019-04-24-storage-improvements.md

 # Overview

-Our ultimate goal for this next round of updates is to implement a new ansible role which we can use to automatically provision a production ready storage client for the home studio project.
+The ultimate goal for this next round of updates is to implement a new ansible role which we can use to automatically provision a production ready storage client for the home studio project.

 While the implementation of the proposed storage client role is a simple enough task to complete, we will also need to perform a number of other tasks in order to set up some additional supporting infrastructure: